mvenkatapraveen/Documentation/hive/basics.md

 ### 1. Types of tables

-- 2 Types
+- We can create 2 Types of tables

 #### 1.1.
 Managed Table

 By default managed table is created

-**Generally used for intermittent or temporary tables**
+> Generally used for intermittent or temporary tables

-If we drop the managed table, the data in the backend HDFS directory is also deleted.
+> If we drop the managed table, the data in the backend HDFS directory is also deleted.

 Ex:
 In hive terminal